 COVID-19, which means Coronavirus Disease 2019, was declared as a pandemic by the World Health Organisation (WHO) on Wednesday 11th March 2020.
 This was because the spread of the disease around the world exceeded expectations for a new virus, for which people don't have immunity.

-As the illness is new, experts are still uncertain about some aspects of COVID-19.
-That said, it's believed that it usually takes up to 14 days for symptoms to start after you catch the virus (this is known as the 'incubation period').
+It's believed that it usually takes up to 14 days for symptoms to start after you catch the virus (this is known as the 'incubation period').

 Common symptoms of coronavirus